Insurance for Destination Weddings

 Cancellation or Rearrangement

 Despite all your planning, you can't always control every detail of your wedding event.
 Weather, travel delays or other unforeseen circumstances may affect your day.
-If you have to cancel or rearrange your wedding, insurance can cover any related costs.
+If you have to cancel or rearrange your wedding, insurance can cover related costs.

 Travel